Sivadasps/Data-Analytics-in-Human-Resources-Live-Hackathon-Analytics-Vidhya/README.md

-# EMPLOYEE PROMOTION : A DATA DRIVEN ANALYSIS
+# DATA ANALYTICS IN HUMAN RESOURCES

 **Objective :** *To predict eligibility for an employee to be promoted or not.*